 Total Exam Score Points

 80% and above 40 Points

 60%-79% 30 Points

-59% and below 0 Points

-2. Cumulative GPA.
-(Cumulative GPA x 10=GPA points.
+2. Cumulative GPA (Cumulative GPA x 10=GPA points.
 Maximum of 40 points)

-A minimum of 12 credit hours completed from the required general education courses with a minimum cumulative GPA 3.0 on a 4.0 scale.
-Also maintain a cumulative GPA of 3.0 or better in the remaining general education courses.
+A minimum of 12 credit hours completed from the required general education courses with a minimum cumulative GPA 3.2 on a 4.0 scale.
+Also, maintain a cumulative GPA of 3.2 or better in the remaining general education courses.

-3. Cumulative Science GPA.
-(Cumulative GPA x 10-GPA points.
+3. Cumulative Science GPA (Cumulative GPA x 10-GPA points.
 Maximum of 40 points)

-- Chemistry, Anatomy, and Physiology and Microbiology are core sciences that must be completed prior to the beginning of the program.
+- Chemistry, Anatomy, Pathophysiology, Physiology, and Microbiology are core sciences that must be completed prior to the beginning of the program.
 The minimum core science GPA must be a 2.5 on a 4.0 scale. - Anatomy, Physiology and Microbiology must be taken within five (5) years of starting the nursing program.